(UPDATED 20111022 with image from Alokesh at bottom of post)

 (UPDATE) Here is a partial DReaM grab (Thanks Alokesh!) of the 2 channels.
 They are not even using the same audio compression scheme on each one and the total is 20.96 kbps (the same bitrate employed by Disco Palace from Montsinery).

-In addition Mario from the drmna Yahoo group posted this IF recording of the dual language broadcast.
+(20111027 UPDATE) In addition Mario from the drmna Yahoo group posted this IF recording of the dual language broadcast.
 Thanks Mario!